Chinese Food — History, Fun Facts, Development and Etiquette

 Connection to Chinese Medicine

-In this theory, all types of food can be divided into Yin (those make the body cold) and Yang (those make the body warm), while correspond to the Five Elements.
+In this theory, all types of food can be divided into Yin (those make the body cold) and Yang (those make the body warm), while corresponding to the Five Elements.

 Neutralization of the Five Flavors and Yin-Yang is the Essence of Chinese Food Culture and the Medical Diet.